adrianmc15/x-ray-classification-robustness/README.md

     This file is used to test the generalization of the previous model (trained on no-noise data) to a noisy dataset.

+        Result was 51% Accuracy on Test Set

 3. **train_test_model_noise.ipynb**

     This file both trains and tests the model on noisy data.

+        Result was 90% Accuracy on Test Set

+    Notes: Maybe try doing a mixture of noisy and non-noisy training data?
+See how that fairs

 4. **apply_denoising.ipynb**